Anselmoo/spectrafit/README.md

 - Saving all results in a _SQL-like-format_ (`CSV`) for publications
 - Saving all results in a _NoSQL-like-format_ (`JSON`) for project management
 - Having an API interface for Graph-databases

+`SpectraFit` is a tool designed for researchers and scientists who require immediate data fitting to a model.
+It proves to be especially beneficial for individuals working with vast datasets or who need to conduct numerous fits within a limited time frame. `SpectraFit's` adaptability to various platforms and data formats makes it a versatile tool that caters to a broad spectrum of scientific applications.

 ## Installation